& I am a graphic designer.

 Edmonton holds North America’s largest Fringe Theatre Festival by attendance; something that I find indicative of the experimental nature of the city.
 I was asked to do the highly visible campaign poster for a few years which was truly a great honour.
 From the poster, the elements of the system are broken apart and used on everything to tie the festival together.
 From the program to the signage, little is untouched by the yearly theme.
 For Fringeopolis, a custom typeface of futuristic buildings was made.
 A great use of the elements was when they were hand painted onto the ground to mark the many busker stations.

 Installed on the outside of a transit station, this public art piece intends to create curiosity into the biodiversity of Alberta as passengers wait for their bus.
 The animals, all drawn on a system of a grid, creates consistency and abstracts the animals such that they are visually cohesive.
-The image is printed onto high density laminate panel to last the temperature variation in Edmonton (-30° – +30° is common).
-This illustration was featured in the 2011 Communication Arts illustration Annual.
+The image is printed onto high-density laminate panel to outlast the temperature variation in Edmonton where -30° to +30° is common.
+This illustration was featured in the 2011 Communication Arts Illustration Annual.

 We are the dream-animals and the dream-people.
 Our world begins with you right here, right now.
 Start with a single letter, a shape, a colour .
 Add another, and then another.
 Put us together, take us apart, move us around.
 Find a pattern that tells a story.

 This installation was made for the Art Gallery of Alberta’s BMO World of Creativity, in other words, the children’s room.
 This is probably one of my more challenging projects, as the room had to be safe and durable (as there is no provided supervision) but it also had to be entertaining.
 I now understand why playground design is its own specialized field.